 You Can Set Up a Variable Capital Company in Singapore

-Singapore creates another fund framework to encourage investors to domicile their funds in Singapore.
-By doing this, it enhances the value of jurisdiction as an international centre for fund management.
-The Variable Capital Company started its operation on January 14, 2020, that allows collective schemes to be set up, whether they are closed-end or open-end.
-It provides an alternative to the existing structures of Singapore such as limited partnerships, unit trusts, companies, and limited liability partnerships.
+Singapore has created another fund framework to encourage investors to domicile their funds in Singapore.
+By doing this, it enhances the jurisdiction’s value as an international fund management centre.
+The Variable Capital Company started its operation on January 14, 2020, allowing collective schemes to be set up, whether closed-end or open-end.
+It provides an alternative to the existing structures of Singapore,e such as limited partnerships, unit trusts, companies, and limited liability partnerships.
+Which are commonly offered through Singapore incorporation services.

 What is a Variable Capital Company?

 It is a legal entity that is mainly for Singapore’s investment funds.
-According to its name, there will be a flexible capital structure for funds where the shares of an investor are redeemable and shareable.
+According to its name, there will be a flexible capital structure for funds where an investor’s shares are redeemable and shareable.

 Currently, these types of funds are adaptable in the VCC structure:

-- These standalone funds and umbrella funds have multiple funds that hold different kinds of assets.
+- These standalone and umbrella funds have multiple funds holding different kinds of assets.

 - Alternative and traditional fund strategies that involve close-ended and open-ended funds.